Definition of opportunity cost

 Examples of Opportunity Cost

-• Studying: The opportunity cost of studying for an exam might be the wages you could have earned working.
+• Studying vs. Working: The opportunity cost of studying is the wages you could have earned by working.

-Suggested diagram: A simple illustration showing a person choosing between two options (e.g., studying or working).
-The opportunity cost is represented as the value of the unchosen option.
+Suggested diagram: A simple illustration showing a person choosing between two options (e.g., studying and working).
+The opportunity cost is represented by the unchosen option.